Structure by Architecture: Structured Representations without Regularization: Conclusion

 \section{Conclusion}

-While VAEs provide a principled approach to generative modeling with autoencoders, in practice, the regularization sharpens the information bottleneck by penalizing any dependence of the posterior on the observation~\cite{hoffman2016elbo}, resulting in a trade-off between reconstruction quality and matching the prior.
-While this can encourage a more compact and even disentangled representation, it also tends to result in blurry generated samples and relatively poor reconstructions.
+While VAEs provide a principled approach for generative modeling with autoencoders, in practice, the regularization tends to suppress the dependence of the posterior on the observations by minimizing its discrepancy to the prior~\citep{hoffman2016elbo,tolstikhin2017wasserstein}, resulting in a trade-off between reconstruction quality and matching the prior.
+While regularization may lead to some disentanglement, this tends to have negative effects on sample quality, and due to the identifiability problem, disentanglement cannot be guaranteed~\citep{locatello2018challenging}.

-This motivated us to look for an alternate sampling method that does not require aggressive regularization as VAEs.
-Our hybrid sampling technique relies on independence between latent variables instead of expecting the learned posterior to match a (relatively unstructured) prior.
-This effectively unifies the goals of achieving a disentangled and samplable representation.
+This motivated us to develop an alternative paradigm that improves sample fidelity while still achieving comparable disentanglement.
+The key is to simplify the training objective and exploit the architectural flexibility of deep models instead.
+We show that despite the identifiability problem, architectural biases can make the representation more interpretable by focusing on a diffuse but intuitive ordering of semantic information, rather than the full dimension-by-dimension disentanglement.
+Meanwhile, our hybrid sampling technique leverages the independence between latent variables achieved by both VAE-based and architecture based, rather than requiring the learned aggregate posterior to match some unstructured prior.
+This unifies the goals of achieving a samplable representation and one with independent latent variables, thereby addressing some of the commonly accepted weaknesses of existing VAE-based methods.

-To that end, we propose the structural autoencoder architecture inspired by structural causal models, which orders information in the latent space, while also, as shown by our experiments, encourages independence.
-Notably, it does so without additional loss terms or regularization.
-The SAE architecture produces high quality reconstructions and generated samples, improving extrapolation, as well as achieving a significant degree of disentanglement across a variety of datasets.

-The results obtained thus suggest that in order to enforce a desired structure on the representations, implicit architectural bias might be a valid alternative to explicit assumptions on the latent space distribution, whose accuracy is often questionable outside of the synthetic data setting.

-While it is encouraging how far one can get with a suitable architectural bias, future work should assay whether the learned models can be structured further by more explicit forms of causal training.
-For instance, we could explicitly encourage, during training, that hybridization produce realistic samples, or that across domain shifts or actions/interventions external to the network, only a sparse set of the latent factors change (cf.\ the Sparse Mechanism Shift Hypothesis, \cite{scholkopf2021toward}).
+While it is encouraging how far one can get with suitable architectural biases, future work should further investigate links between the learned generative process and the true causal mechanisms to make the representation more interpretable and potentially enhance generalization.
+For instance, we could explicitly encourage the realism of hybrid samples, or the sparsity of latent factor changes across domain shifts based on the Sparse Mechanism Shift Hypothesis \citep{scholkopf2021toward}.